demonnic/demonnicAutoWalker/README.md

 # Demonwalker

+## Installation

+Simply put `lua installPackage("https://github.com/demonnic/demonnicAutoWalker/releases/latest/download/demonnicAutoWalker.mpackage")` in your Mudlet command line and it will download and install the latest version of the package from Github for you.
+If you already have it installed you can use the `dwalk update` alias if you have version 3.3 or higher.

 ## What is this thing

 This Mudlet package ties in to the events and functions presented by the IRE mudlet mapper script.
 It will walk to every room in an area, raising an event when it gets to the target room and waiting for you to raise an event telling it to move to the next room.
 Alternately you can pass it a table of room IDs to visit and it will visit those room IDs specifically rather than every room in an area.